Daniel Burnham Forum on Big Ideas

 President Obama often notes that a person’s zip code shouldn’t decide their destiny.
-In the last year, the Administration has focused on new approaches to promoting economic mobility, access to opportunity, and inclusive growth.
+In the last year, the administration has focused on new approaches to promoting economic mobility, access to opportunity, and inclusive growth.
 Cities and regions across the country are working hard to identify policies and strategies that not only spur economic growth but also expand access to opportunity for all residents.
 The challenge of inclusive growth and building more just communities and regions is a defining issue for planning.

 To support local efforts to create and foster communities of opportunity, the Department of Housing and Urban Development Secretary Julian Castro launched an initiative earlier this year to identify local best practices and policy innovations.
-Working with APA, HUD convened a series of meetings that brought together elected officials with local affordable housing providers, planners and local civic leaders to discuss successful approaches and continuing barriers to housing affordability, fair housing, economic mobility and neighborhood revitalization.
+Working with APA, HUD convened a series of meetings that brought together elected officials with local affordable housing providers, planners, and local civic leaders to discuss successful approaches and continuing barriers to housing affordability, fair housing, economic mobility, and neighborhood revitalization.

-HUD, APA and other partners have been working to catalogue proven local ideas to spur on the development of communities of opportunity — places where families can access quality schools, walk safely to and from the grocery store, and live in housing that is not only affordable but nearby transit options.
+HUD, APA, and other partners have been working to catalogue proven local ideas to spur on the development of communities of opportunity — places where families can access quality schools, walk safely to and from the grocery store, and live in housing that is not only affordable but nearby transit options.

 On the evening of Sunday, September 18, join the American Planning Association for a panel discussion about the results of HUD’s Prosperity Playbook Initiative and examples of planning for equitable growth from city leaders around the country.
-Be among the first to see and learn about HUD’s new digital toolkit for local officials and planners — a toolkit which will arm cities with new ideas for creating a broad, shared prosperity in America’s cities, towns and regions.
+Be among the first to see and learn about HUD’s new digital toolkit for local officials and planners — a toolkit that will arm cities with new ideas for creating a broad, shared prosperity in America’s cities, towns and regions.